alicemabille/alicemabille/README.md

 - 👋 Hi, I’m @alicemabille
 - 👀 I’m interested in drawing.
 - 🌱 I’m currently learning programming.
-- 💞️ I’m looking for an intership related to programming or networking.
+- 💞️ I’m looking for an intership related to programming or computer science.
 - 📫 How to reach me : alicemabille26@gmail.com

 <!---